Polkadot.js API Library¶

 .

-Some of the methods availabe through the Polkadot.js API interface are also available as JSON-RPC endpoints on Moonbeam nodes.
+Some of the methods available through the Polkadot.js API interface are also available as JSON-RPC endpoints on Moonbeam nodes.
 This section will provide some examples; you can check for a list of exposed RPC endpoints by calling api.rpc.rpc.methods()

 or the rpc_methods